Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

 \subsection{Joint Communication \& Computation Optimization vs. Communication/Computation Optimization Only}

 To study the domination relationship between the transmission energy and computation energy, we compare our algorithm with the following schemes at the aspect of total energy consumption under different maximum completion times.
 The maximum transmission power is $p^{\max} = 10$ dBm.
-Because the maximum completion time $\mathcal{T}$ is fixed to compare these three schemes, we set $w_1=1$ and $w_2 = 0$ in our algorithm. \begin{itemize} \item \textbf{Communication optimization only}: This scheme only optimizes communication energy cost.
+Because the maximum completion time $\mathcal{T}$ is fixed to compare these three schemes, we set $w_1=0.99$ and $w_2 = 0.01$ in our algorithm\footnote{Note that $w_2$ cannot be set to $0$ due to constraints (\ref{relation_f_s_lamda}) and (\ref{relation_w2_lamda}).
+Hence, we set $w_2=0.01$ to minimize the proportion of delay as much as possible.}. \begin{itemize} \item \textbf{Communication optimization only}: This scheme only optimizes communication energy cost.
 Each device's CPU frequency is set as a fixed value, and the choice of video frame resolution is random.
 We only optimize the transmission power and bandwidth allocated to each device.
 To guarantee there is a feasible solution, the CPU frequency value is fixed for each device as $\frac{R_gR_l\zeta sn^2 c_nD_n}{T-R_g\max(d_n/r_n)}$, which is derived from constraint (\ref{constra:time}), and $r_n$ is calculated from the initial bandwidth and transmission power. \item \textbf{Computation optimization only}: This scheme only optimizes computation energy cost.
 Each device's transmission power and bandwidth are fixed.
-The transmission power and bandwidth of device $n$ are set as $p_n = p^{\max}$ and $B_n = \frac{B}{2N}$. \end{itemize}
+The transmission power and bandwidth of device $n$ are set as $p_n = p^{\max}$ and $B_n = \frac{B}{N}$. \end{itemize}

 Apparently, it can be observed from Fig. \ref{fig:joint_commu_comp_comparison} that our proposed algorithm performs better than the other two schemes.
 In addition, transmission energy takes the lead in total energy consumption.
 Only optimizing the computation energy cannot exceed the performance of only optimizing the transmission energy.
 Furthermore, we can discover the conflicting relationship between maximum completion time and total energy consumption.
 As maximum completion time increases, there will be better solutions to reduce total energy consumption.
 However, if we relax the constraint of the total delay $\mathcal{T}$ too much, the optimal solution will reach the minimum limit of transmission power and CPU frequency.
 That is why the gap between the lines of Computation-only and our proposed algorithm becomes small when $\mathcal{T}$ is large.